Friedrich Hartogs: Work

 Hartogs's theorem, Hartogs's lemma (also known as Hartogs's principle or Hartogs's extension theorem) and the concepts of holomorphic hull and domain of holomorphy.

-In set theory, he contributed to the theory of wellorders and proved what is also known as Hartogs's theorem: for every set x there is a wellordered set that cannot be injectively embedded in x.
+In set theory, he contributed to the theory of well-orders and proved what is also known as Hartogs's theorem: for every set x there is a well-ordered set that cannot be injectively embedded in x.

 The smallest such set is known as the Hartogs number or Hartogs Aleph of x.